 The best way to avoid a conflict is to not engage in any social media activities that involve (Upaya) unless through the official sites sponsored by (Upaya).

-Environmental management plan

-Clean and green office is, in essence, cleaning using products and procedures that are safe for the environment and do not emit any pollutants when used

-Limit hard copy handouts

-Print double sided on any necessary hard copy materials.

-Turn off unused lights.

-Maximize natural light.

-Use of mugs, glasses, and dishes rather than disposables.

 Interaction with the Government and Service of Legal Documents

 (Upaya) values its excellent relations with the local, state, and federal government.
 (Upaya) is committed to be a “good corporate citizen” and is proud of its record of service to the community.
 (Upaya) values the communities where we do business.
 From time to time, employees may interact with local government officials.
 For example, a (Upaya) organization may require a local permit or approval, or local officials may inspect an organization.
 (Upaya) is committed to complying with local laws, regulations, and codes and to working fairly and honestly with local officials and others in our communities.
 In doing so, your actions must meet high ethical and legal standards.
 It is against our policy (and may violate the law) to offer or make a payment or gift of any kind in order to facilitate a local process or to influence a local government official.